 Norepinephrine is linked to a substantial number of mental health disorders.

-As with any neurotransmitter, your levels can be either too high or too low, and nowhere is that more apparent than with norepinephrine.
+With any neurotransmitter, your levels can be either too high or too low, but with none is balance more critical than norepinephrine.

-When you have too much norepinephrine, you’ll tend towards anxiety and insomnia.
+When you have too high a level of norepinephrine, you’ll tend towards anxiety and insomnia.

 A sudden burst can even trigger a panic attack.

 Conversely, a norepinephrine deficiency can leave you fatigued and depressed, with little interest in life.